RuiRioPina/LAPR4-21-22/docs/1201564/US1001/ProcessoEngenhariaFuncionalidade.md

 **4. ** Product vs Category

-- "By simplicity, a category consists only of an alphanumeric code, and a description.
-Each product belongs mandatorily to a single category."
+- By simplicity, a category consists only of an alphanumeric code, and a description.
+Each product belongs mandatorily to a single category.

 - As so, and contrary to what is suggested in your question, there is no hierarchy between categories.

+**5. ** Product Location

+- The products’ location in the warehouse, which corresponds to a storage area i.e., the aisle identifier, the row identifier, and the shelf identifier.
+All these identifiers are numeric.
+Products with an unknown location cannot the ordered.

 # 3. Design